Why I Hate Off Body Carry

 One of her five children also had a gunshot wound but is thankfully expected to be okay.

 There were also no gun signs on the property to the apartment complex that were seemingly placed after the complex had some bad actors that had been kicked out.
-(I point this out because we have a resource about gun owners and renting apartments that is found here.)
+(I point this out because we have a resource about gun owners and renting apartments that can be found here.)

 What's the point with all this?